sylvhama/modern-js/README.md

 - [10 Interview Questions Every JavaScript Developer Should Know](https://medium.com/javascript-scene/10-interview-questions-every-javascript-developer-should-know-6fa6bdf5ad95) :pencil:
 - [Create your first React App](https://github.com/facebookincubator/create-react-app) :computer:
 - [More links](https://github.com/markerikson/react-redux-links) :pencil:

+##### Special Mention
+You really should have a look to [Wes Bos courses](http://wesbos.com/courses/) :clapper:, they aren't all free but they worth the investiment!